havron/linear-regression/README.md

 To contact me with any questions about this repository, open an issue on GitHub or email me at havron@virginia.edu.

 # Warnings
-First revision of [code](linReg.c) with fixed point arithmetic.
-DOES NOT COMPILE.
-Use previous commit to compile.
+Revision of [code](linReg.c) with fixed point arithmetic.
+Code does not account for overflow, and values are incorrect.
+Use previous commit to compute linear regression.